BurntSushi/toml/README.md

 DOB = 1987-07-05T05:45:00Z
 ```

-Which could defined in Go as:
+Which could be defined in Go as:

 ```go
 type Config struct {